Notes on Health & Fitness

 - Chew food properly and mindfully.

-- Drink enough water before a meal, 30 minutes in advance.
+- Drink enough water before/after a meal (30 minutes before/after).

 Add salt and/or black pepper to boost digestion even more.